7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

 Yes.
-The products used to clean your female hygiene don’t dissolve in water and may cause blockages to your sewer pipes.
+Female hygiene products don’t disintegrate in water, and could cause blockages in your sewer pipes.

-Yes, many "flushable" wipes do not necessarily break down quickly and may cause clogs in your pipes.
+No, many "flushable" wipes do not disintegrate easily and can lead to clogs in your pipes.

-No. Baby wipes should not be flushed down the drain as they do not dissolve easily and could cause blockages.
+No. Baby wipes should not be flushed into the toilet since they won’t dissolve easily and could cause obstructions.

 Are paper towels okay to flush?

-No. Paper towels are thicker than toilet paper and do not break down as easily, leading to potential clogs in your plumbing system.
+No. Paper towels are thicker than toilet paper and will not break down as easily, leading to possible clogs in the plumbing system.

-No. Medicines can be harmful to our waterways, which is why it’s crucial to dispose of the drugs in a proper manner, by bringing them to a designated drop-off location.
+No. Medicines can be harmful to our waterways.
+It’s vital to dispose them properly by taking these to designated drop-off location.

-If you are dealing with a blocked drain do not delay in calling our professional plumbing service by calling Melbourne Blocked Drains Plumber .
-We offer unblocking blocked drains as well as drain clearing CCTV drain inspection and pipe relining services to ensure your home is free of plumbing issues.
+If you’re dealing with blockage of your drain, don’t delay in calling our professional plumbing services via Melbourne Blocked Drains Plumber .
+We can help you unblock blocked drains as well as drain clearing CCTV drain inspection as well as pipe relining services to ensure your home is free of drainage problems.
 Call us today for an appointment.

 Additional Information